getarun4t/volvo-campaign/README.md

 # volvo-campaign
-This is a project to test the Volvo Campaign on Car Safety
+This is a project to test the Volvo Campaign on Car Safety.
+This is not an exhaustive set of test cases, but demonstrates the functionality of the framework efficiently.

 ## Test Framework
 The test framework is designed using Pytest & Selenium.